 14. Ethic Prejudice

-Most countries have many different ethnic groups within them.
-Examples of ethnicities include:
+Most countries have many different ethnic groups within them with varying degrees of prejudice across ethnic groups.

 - The Tamils and Sinhalese, who share the island of Sri Lanka